Number (sports): Formula One

 The 2014 season was the first with a new system, in which drivers are assigned numbers for their entire careers.
 Under this system, similar to that used in MotoGP, drivers may choose any (available) number from 2 to 99, with number 1 reserved for the reigning drivers' champion.
+Number 13 is notably allowed in this system, with Pastor Maldonado opting to use it.
 The champion's "regular" number is placed in reserve while that driver is using number 1, preventing other drivers from using that number.
 Since Jules Bianchi's fatal accident at Suzuka in 2014, Formula One has retired Bianchi's number 17 as a mark of respect.
-During Lewis Hamilton's spell as champion, he declined use of the number 1, with number 44 being used for marketing purposes.
-Only two drivers have used number 1 since this new system's implementation.
-Sebastian Vettel, who used the number 1 in four seasons spanning 2011–2014, and Max Verstappen, who has been using the number 1 since 2022.
+During Lewis Hamilton's spell as champion, he declined use of the number 1, with number 44 being used for marketing purposes, while Nico Rosberg opted to retire after winning the 2016 Formula One World Championship instead of having to choose between number 1 and his career number of 6.
+Only three drivers have used number 1 since this new system's implementation: Sebastian Vettel, who used the number 1 in four seasons spanning 2011–2014, Max Verstappen, who used it in four seasons spanning 2022–2025, and Lando Norris, who is currently using the number 1 starting in 2026.

 Since 2015, if a driver leaves the sport, their number is held in abeyance for two seasons before it is free to use again.
 Since the introduction of this rule, fourteen numbers have been reused: number 2 (Stoffel Vandoorne & Logan Sargeant); number 4 (Max Chilton & Lando Norris); number 5 (Sebastian Vettel & Gabriel Bortoleto); number 6 (Nico Rosberg, Nicholas Latifi & Isack Hadjar); number 7 (Kimi Räikkönen & Jack Doohan); number 9 (Marcus Ericsson & Nikita Mazepin); number 10 (Kamui Kobayashi & Pierre Gasly); number 12 (Felipe Nasr & Andrea Kimi Antonelli); number 21 (Esteban Gutierrez and Nyck de Vries); number 22 (Jenson Button & Yuki Tsunoda); number 28 (Will Stevens & Brendon Hartley); number 30 (Jolyon Palmer & Liam Lawson); number 88 (Rio Haryanto & Robert Kubica); number 99 (Adrian Sutil & Antonio Giovinazzi).